-Ever growing and pulling in the medals and accolades is Virginia’s wine industry.
+Virginia’s wine industry continues to grow and deliver more award winning wines every year.
+The stunning landscapes don’t hurt either.
 Take a drive for the latest uncorked vintage.
 Taste it where it was crafted; learn from the winemakers what you should taste, smell and feel as each sip crosses your lips.
 You’ll also be delighted with special food and wine pairings or casual live music events throughout the warmer months.

-For certain, if you love wine, you must grab a friend or two and take to one or more of these scenic drives for Virginia wine.
+If you love wine, grab a friend or two and take to one or more of these scenic drives for Virginia wine.
 Remember to designate a driver.

 Shenandoah Valley to Blue Ridge Highlands

 Wind your way through the Shenandoah Valley and encounter several wine trails at once.
-The larger trail, The Shenandoah Valley Wine Trail, includes 19 wineries between Berryville and Eagle Rock, a distance of 177 miles.
+The larger trail, The Shenandoah Valley Wine Trail, includes 23 wineries between Berryville and Eagle Rock, a distance of 177 miles.
 Surely this is a weekend, or perhaps multi-weekend trip to take advantage of each trail, each winery, and every great bite of food along the way.
-Trail Map

 - Shenandoah County Wine Trail – Seven Wineries – Trail Map